angelogalantiscuola/IT/tools/vscode/vscode_extensions.md

 A formatter is a tool or program that takes data as input and arranges it in a specific format for output.
 Formatters can be used for a variety of purposes, including:

-- Converting data from one format to another: For example, a CSV formatter can convert a CSV file to a JSON file.
+- **Converting data** from one format to another: For example, a CSV formatter can convert a CSV file to a JSON file.
 - **Prettifying data**: For example, a code formatter can indent and align code to make it more readable.
-- Validating data: For example, an HTML formatter can check that an HTML file is well-formed.
+- **Validating data**: For example, an HTML formatter can check that an HTML file is well-formed.

 Different formatters:

 - **Code formatters**: Prettify code by indenting and aligning it.
 Examples include **Black**, Prettier, and clang-format.
-- Data formatters: Convert data from one format to another.
+- **Data formatters**: Convert data from one format to another.
 Examples include CSV Formatter, JSON Formatter, and XML Formatter.